meilisearch/documentation/reference/api/overview.md

 ### Content encoding

-The `Content-Encoding` header indicates that the media type is compressed by a given algorithm.
-It improves transfer speed and reduces bandwidth consumption by sending and receiving a smaller, compressed payload.
-The `Accept-Encoding` header indicates the compression algorithm the client understands.
+The `Content-Encoding` header indicates the media type is compressed by a given algorithm.
+Compression improves transfer speed and reduces bandwidth consumption by sending and receiving smaller payloads.
+The `Accept-Encoding` header,  instead, indicates the compression algorithm the client understands.

 Meilisearch supports the following compression methods:

 - `br`: uses the [Brotli](https://en.wikipedia.org/wiki/Brotli) algorithm
 - `deflate`: uses the [zlib](https://en.wikipedia.org/wiki/Zlib) structure with the [deflate](https://en.wikipedia.org/wiki/DEFLATE) compression algorithm